anuragtb/pdfcpu/core/grid.md

 # Grid

-Rearrange the pages of a PDF file into grid pages for enhanced reading experience.<br>
+* Rearrange the pages of a PDF file into grid pages for enhanced reading experience.

-Arrange image files into grid pages for enhanced browsing experience.
+* Arrange image files into grid pages for enhanced browsing experience.

 ## Usage